House Flipping: Here’s What You Should Renovate For The Highest Return

 1 – Add Attic Insulation for a Lucrative Premium on Your Sale Price

 There’s a reason attic insulation has topped cost-versus-value reports for years.
-According to The U.S. Department of Energy, adding insulation—along with air sealing—shaves an average of 15% off a homeowner’s energy bill.
+According to The U.S. Department of Energy, adding insulation—along with air sealing—shaves off of a homeowner’s energy bill.
 For most families, it translates to hundreds of dollars in recouped heating and cooling costs.
 And that savings make homes more attractive when they go on the market.
-A survey conducted by The National Association of Home Buyers revealed almost 90% of home shoppers consider energy efficiency a top feature.
-Other studies show energy efficient homes sell for an 8 % premium—so you can definitely get some green back on your green improvements.
+A survey conducted by The National Association of Home Buyers revealed most home shoppers consider energy efficiency a top feature.

 2 – Don’t Forget to Take Your Primping Outside